neondatabase/website/content/docs/manage/branches.md

 Data resides in a branch.
 Each Neon project is created with a [primary branch](#primary-branch) called `main`.
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and roles.
 Tier limits define the number of branches you can create in a project and the amount of data you can store in a branch.

-A child branch is a copy-on-write clone the data in the parent branch.
+A child branch is a copy-on-write clone of the parent branch.
 You can modify the data in a branch without affecting the data in the parent branch.
 For more information about branches and how you can use them in your development workflows, see [Branching](/docs/introduction/branching).

 You can create and manage branches using the Neon Console or [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 This topic covers both methods.

 <Admonition type="important">
 When working with branches, it is important to remove old and unused branches.
-Branches hold a lock on the data they contain, preventing disk space from being reallocated, which can lead to excessive disk space consumption.
-The Neon Free Tier limits the point-in-time restore window for a project to 7 days.
-To keep disk space usage to a minimum, it is recommended that you avoid allowing branches to age beyond the 7-day point-in-time restore window.
+Branches hold a lock on the data they contain, preventing disk space from being reallocated.
+Neon retains a 7-day data history, by default.
+To keep data storage to a minimum, remove branches before they age out of this 7-day window.
 </Admonition>

 ## Primary branch

-Each Neon project is created with a primary branch called `main`.
+Each Neon project has a primary branch called `main`, by default.
+In the Neon Console, your primary branch is identified by a `PRIMARY` tag.
 You can designate any branch as the primary branch for your project or rename the primary branch, but you cannot delete a primary branch.
 The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.

-- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, the compute endpoint associated with the primary branch remains accessible if the Free Tier _compute active time_ limit of 100 hours per month is exceeded.
+- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, the compute endpoint associated with the primary branch remains accessible if you exceed the Free Tier _compute active time_ limit of 100 hours per month.
-- For [paid plan](/docs/introduction/billing#neon-plans) users, the compute endpoint associated with the primary branch is exempt from the limit on simultaneously active computes, which ensures that it is always available.
+- For [Pro plan](/docs/introduction/billing#neon-plans) users, the compute endpoint associated with the primary branch is exempt from the limit on simultaneously active computes, ensuring that it is always available.
 Neon has a safety limit of 20 simultaneously active computes to protect your account from misuse.

 ## Non-primary branch

 Any branch not designated as the primary branch is considered a non-primary branch.
 You can rename or delete non-primary branches.
-You can also remove a compute endpoint from a non-primary branch.

-- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, compute endpoints associated with non-primary branches are suspended if the Free Tier  _compute active time_ limit of 100 hours per month is exceeded.
+- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, compute endpoints associated with non-primary branches are suspended if you exceed the Free Tier  _compute active time_ limit of 100 hours per month.
-- For [paid plan](/docs/introduction/billing#neon-plans) users, safety limits prevent more than 20 simultaneously active compute endpoints.
-Beyond that limit, a compute endpoint associated with a non-primary branch remains in a suspended state.
+- For [Pro plan](/docs/introduction/billing#neon-plans) users, safety limits prevent more than 20 simultaneously active compute endpoints.
+Beyond that limit, a compute endpoint associated with a non-primary branch remains suspended.

 ## Create a branch